Luckyfoxdesign/animaworkshop/README.md

 - Export to SVG
 - SVG code improvements
 - VSC environment settings
-- Several ways to create animations
+- Several ways to create animations with the GSAP
-- What is GSAP?
 - How GSAP working

 ### Main part